Launch Your Online Business in Just 7 Days

-While freelance is the most flexible and can make the most money, we recommend starting at an agency or with an in-house team so you can learn and network.
+While freelance is the most flexible and can make you the most money, we recommend starting at an agency or with an in-house team so you can learn and network.

-Then you can start freelancing with a strong base of knowledge, skills and connections.
+Then you can start freelancing with a strong base of knowledge, skills, and connections.

 Below are the most common copywriting formats that you’ll need to know.

 To begin with, you should choose one or two of these to work with.

 As you master them, you can start learning more until you can do them all.